Disciples wage spiritual warfare through right conduct, acts of love, and by proclaiming the gospel of Jesus Christ.

 did, the one who loved us and “gave himself for us, an offering and sacrifice

 to God for a sweet odor.”
-It was by his self-sacrificial death that he
+It was by

-defeated Satan and all the “powers and principalities”!
+his self-sacrificial death that he defeated Satan and all the “powers

 PRACTICAL APPLICATIONS

-Sexual impropriety, uncleanness, and covetousness
+Sexual impropriety and covetousness should not

 Wives, for example, must show reverence to their

 husbands.
-Husbands are called to love their wives, “just as Christ loved the church and gave himself up for it.”
+Husbands are called to love their wives “just as Christ loved the church and gave himself up for it.”
+Rather than get “drunk with wine” as the Gentiles do, the disciple is called to be “filled with the

-by “speaking one to another in psalms and hymns
+by “speaking one to another in psalms and hymns and spiritual songs, singing

-and spiritual songs, singing and making melody o the Lord.”
+and making melody o the Lord.”

 It is by “walking worthily of the Lord”